1 Hour / 1 CE

 On Demand | Self-Paced Professional Training

-This on-demand professional training program on START: An Introduction to Structured Professional Judgement is presented by Sarah Desmarais, PhD, and Tonia Nicholls, PhD.
+This on-demand professional training program on Short-Term Assessment of Risk & Treatability (START): An Introduction to Structured Professional Judgement is presented by Sarah Desmarais, PhD, and Tonia Nicholls, PhD.

 This program provides foundational training on the use of the Short-Term Assessment of Risk and Treatability (START), a 20-item structured professional judgment guide developed to support decisions and case planning for persons with mental health and/or criminal justice needs and who may pose a risk of violence to self or others.
 The START provides for the differential coding of clinically relevant strengths and vulnerabilities to inform the assessment and management of violence and related risks (suicide, self-harm, substance abuse, victimization, etc.).
 This approach has been implemented and evaluated in more than 70 studies and translated into eight languages.
 It is recognized as a best practice for the assessment and management of violence and related risks.